nelhage/blog.nelhage.com/content/post/systems-at-capacity/index.md

 draft: true
 ---

 Suppose we’ve got a service.
-We’ll elide the details for now, but we’ll stipulate that it accepts requests from the outside world, and takes action in response.
+We’ll gloss over the details for now, but let's stipulate that it accepts requests from the outside world, and takes some action in response.
 Maybe those requests are HTTP requests, or RPCs, or just incoming packets to be routed at the network layer.
-We'll be more specific later.
+We can get more specific later.

 What can we say about its performance?